4d/docs/website/translated_docs/es/Concepts/dt_object.md

   //to avoid errors in the code
 ```

-## Object property identifiers

-Token member names (i.e., object property names accessed using the object notation) are more restrictive than standard 4D object names.
-They must comply with JavaScript Identifier Grammar (see [ECMA Script standard](https://www.ecma-international.org/ecma-262/5.1/#sec-7.6)):

-- the first character must be a letter, an underscore (_), or a dollar sign ($),
-- subsequent characters may be any letter, digit, an underscore or dollar sign (space characters are NOT allowed),
-- they are case sensitive.

-**Note:**

-- Using a table field as a collection index, for example a.b[[Table1]Id], is not allowed.
-You must use an intermediary variable.
-- Creating object attributes using a string in square brackets allows you to override the ECMA Script rules.
-For example, the $o["My Att"] attribute is valid in 4D, despite the space.
-In this case, however, it will not be possible to use dot notation with this attribute.

 ## Examples

 Using object notation simplifies the 4D code while handling objects.
 Note however that the command-based notation is still fully supported.

 - Writing and reading objects (this example compares object notation and command notation):